-There are a few notable exceptions in which scholars explore which group-level factors make terrorist groups or insurgent groups more likely to ally (Asal et al. 2016; Gade et al. 2019) or use latent space models to infer actor positions in a network (Metternich et al. 2013).
+There are a few notable exceptions in which scholars explore which group-level factors make terrorist groups or rebel groups more likely to ally (Asal et al. 2016; Gade et al. 2019) or use latent space models to infer actor positions in a network (Metternich et al. 2013).
 This paper differs because it does not seek to understand what drives alliances.
 Instead, I use network analysis to explore a group-level behavior: lethality.
-I use a temporal network autocorrelation model TNAM, which treats the network ties as exogenous and allows me to examine a behavior rather than network structure as the dependent variable while also incorporating dependencies between the groups in the study.
+I use a temporal network autocorrelation model (TNAM), which treats the network ties as exogenous and allows me to examine a behavior rather than network structure as the dependent variable while also incorporating dependencies between the groups in the study.

-I use this network method to re-examine hypotheses about alliances and lethality that have had ambiguous findings in the terrorism literature.
+I use this network method to reexamine hypotheses about alliances and lethality that have had ambiguous findings in the terrorism literature.
 I also incorporate rivalry in order to test the outbidding hypothesis.
-Using original data on alliances and rivalries among groups that have had a major presence in Lebanon, I find support for the idea that it is network embeddedness rather than the number of allies that affects lethality.
-I also find support for the outbidding hypothesis.
+Using original data on alliances and rivalries among groups that have had a major presence in Lebanon, I find support for the idea that it is the importance of a group's allies and rather than the number of allies that affects lethality.
+I find weak support for the outbidding hypothesis.

 The finding that lethality is affected by the importance of allies is important from a policy perspective.
 The findings show that when focusing on disrupting alliances, counterterrorism efforts should be on interrupting links that tie groups to very core groups within a network.

-The article continues with an overview of alliances among violent subnational groups and the effect that these alliances have had on group tactics, targets, and lethality, which leads to my first two hypotheses.
-While my analysis is on terrorist groups, I draw widely from literature on militant groups not limited to terrorist groups.
+The article continues with an overview of alliances among violent subnational groups and the effect that these alliances have had on group tactics, targets, and lethality, which leads to my first hypotheses.
 Next, I discuss rivalry and competition among these groups, which leads to my last hypothesis.
 I then discuss the data collection process and the variables to be included in the analysis.
-This is followed with a discussion of the results.
+This is followed with the results of the analysis.
 I conclude by discussing the next steps.